-Zimbabwe judge says doctor can leave country for treatment
+Police block doctor from leaving Zimbabwe for treatment

-HARARE, Zimbabwe (AP) — A Zimbabwean judge on Tuesday ordered police to allow a doctor recuperating after an alleged abduction to seek medical treatment outside the troubled country.
+HARARE, Zimbabwe (AP) — A Zimbabwean judge on Tuesday ordered police to allow a doctor recuperating after an alleged abduction to seek medical treatment outside the troubled country, but police later blocked him from leaving and scuffled with his lawyers.

-Lawyers and the Zimbabwe Hospital Doctors Association have said the association’s leader, Peter Magombeyi, was freed Thursday after disappearing for several days.
+The leader of the Zimbabwe Hospital Doctors Association, Dr. Peter Magombeyi, was freed last week after disappearing for several days.
 His alleged abduction after leading a pay strike led to days of protests by health workers and expressions of concern by diplomats and others.

-Dozens of government critics in Zimbabwe have been abducted this year alone, Human Rights Watch and others have said.
+More than 50 government critics in Zimbabwe have been abducted this year alone, Human Rights Watch and others have said, while the government has warned against what it calls “fake” abductions it asserts are meant to make it look bad.

-Magombeyi has since been in a private hospital, and his lawyers have accused police of camping outside and refusing him permission to leave for neighboring South Africa for urgent specialist treatment.
+Magombeyi since his release has been in a private hospital, and his lawyers had accused police of camping outside and refusing him permission to leave for neighboring South Africa for urgent specialist treatment.

 High Court Judge Happias Zhou ruled that Magombeyi is entitled to travel outside the country for treatment as he is not under arrest.